Zurich-Blockchain-RnD/HBHACK/Script.md

 - Student sends credentials

-Sales person: Hmm, because of your scholarship your financial standing allows you to lease a Lambo!
+Sales person: Hmm, because of your scholarship your financial standing allows you to lease a When Lambo!

+Student: What the heck is that??